TimDarcet/IESEG_buddy_matcher/README.md

 | language      | A language they have in common     |
 | compatibility | A compatibility percentage         |

-`\n` characters can be used as line breaks, and the
+`\n` characters can be used as line breaks, and the subject line can be used to define a subject.

 ## Support